mila-iqia/milabench/README.md

 scripts/download.sh -d $DATAROOT
 ```

 It is important to run this script before the benchmarks.
 This will use ~50 GiB of storage.
-You can run the command using the Docker image, with `$DATAROOT` pointing to a mounted volume.
+You can run the command using the Docker image, with `$DATAROOT` pointing to a mounted volume on the container.

 # Run the benchmarks